aboutcode-org/scancode.io/docs/user-interface.rst

 projects are hidden by default from the project list.

 Data cleanup of the project's :guilabel:`input/`, :guilabel:`codebase/`, and :guilabel:`output/` directories is available during the archive operation.
+(see :ref:`project_workspace` for folder details)

 .. tip::
     The project results are stored in the database and available to generate outputs